 One of the first things people think when they hear a charity’s call to action is, “How can I help?”
 The natural inclination of people is to help others.
 That’s because they have an innate desire to create positive change.
 This is one reason clients have questions about private foundations and charitable giving when discussing estate planning with their financial advisor.

-Step Two: Mission Statement – Create a clear mission statement which outlines the specific vision and guiding principles for donors, board members or trustees, staff and the public.
+Step 2: Mission Statement – Create a clear mission statement that outlines the specific vision and guiding principles for donors, board members or trustees, staff, and the public.
 This statement should establish the goals and values and suggest what can be expected of the foundation.

-Step Three: Organize Board of Directors or Trustees – Only include those trusted and qualified to oversee activities and carry-out the mission.
-Choices can consist of donors, their family members or other qualified independent parties depending upon the scope of the foundation.
+Step 3: Organize Board of Directors or Trustees – Only include those trusted and qualified to oversee activities and carry out the mission.
+Choices can consist of donors, their family members, or other qualified independent parties depending upon the scope of the foundation.
 For instance, a foundation that provides grants for medical research needs members with a different skill set than one that provides educational scholarships.
-You’ll also want to establish a variety of controlling roles that cover purpose, financial and legal aspects as well as investments, grants and transactions.
+You’ll also want to establish a variety of controlling roles that cover purpose, financial and legal aspects as well as investments, grants, and transactions.

-Step Four: Select Professional Advisors – Advisors you’ll work with include attorneys, tax advisors and financial advisors.
+Step 4: Select Professional Advisors – Advisors you’ll work with include attorneys, tax advisors, and financial advisors.
 Your financial advisor can assist with planning and executing the foundation and coordinate with legal and tax advisors.
 They can also help with the foundation’s charitable assets and investment strategy.

 Donors of private foundations can take on the role of trustee and control the timing of donated funds and disposition of gifts.
-For instance, donors can monitor public charities and support them during selective causes rather than offering them gifts for which you have no control over.
+For instance, donors can monitor public charities and support them during selective causes rather than offering them gifts over which you have no control.